 The craftspeople at Thos.
 Moser pride themselves on being experts in working with wood.
 They understand that the material’s organic complexity is both the beauty and the challenge of the work.
 Building with solid wood takes patience and a deep appreciation of its mercurial nature to create a result that will last a lifetime.
-Each wood species has its unique personality, growth pattern, and tendencies to react to the elements in different ways.
+Each wood species has its unique personality, growth pattern, and tendency to react to the elements in different ways.

 With this understanding in mind, we utilize traditional joinery to allow for the natural movement of the wood; our finishes allow the wood to naturally develop a rich patina over time- most prominently cherry as it begins to darken within weeks, acquiring a richness that is unparalleled to anything that comes from a can.
 And most importantly, when we have signed a piece of furniture, we can, with confidence, understand how our furniture will age, perform and ultimately withstand the rigors of time.

 As Nakashima discovered in his live-edge pieces, and as woodworkers and furniture makers, we must pay close attention to what the wood is saying, allowing nature to inform the design.
 Through this process, we learn to accommodate the natural movement of the wood because without working within these organic parameters, we end up with furniture that splits, cracks, or simply falls apart.

 Moisture Content and Relative Humidity

-There are three directions of movement in wood: tangential, radial, and longitudinal.
+Wood has three directions of movement: tangential, radial, and longitudinal.

 Tangential movement is the amount the wood will expand and contract along with the growth rings and has the highest percentage of movement, usually around 2%.

 Radial movement is the amount the wood will move perpendicular to the growth rings.
 This movement is about half the amount of tangential movement at approximately a rate of 1%.

 Longitudinal movement is the length of the wood.
 This amount is minimal and, for the most part, does not generally factor into the construction of a piece of furniture.